 The problem is that these important benefits often don’t fully compensate an injured worker.
-Even if additional compensation is not available from an employer, if a third party contractor caused your injuries, then you may be able to file a personal injury lawsuit against that contractor for further compensation.
+Even if additional compensation is not available from an employer, if a third party contractor caused your injuries, then you may be able to file a personal injury lawsuit in Savannah against that contractor for further compensation.

 The workers’ compensation system was created to protect workers, provide them with the ability to seek compensation for their injuries from those responsible, and to avoid the need for expensive litigation.
 Workers are able to receive compensation almost immediately under the system.

 The problem with the workers’ compensation system is that the benefits are limited.
 A worker can only receive two-thirds of his or her average weekly wage in wage replacement benefits.
 Furthermore, there is no consideration of emotional injuries, such as pain and suffering.
 However, if a third party contractor’s negligence contributed to an accident, that party may be found liable for your injuries and required to compensate you.

 For example, if you worked on a landscaping crew at a construction site that employs numerous subcontractors, other subcontractors can be found liable for any injuries that you sustain while at work.
 Imagine you are struck by equipment that a subcontractor was responsible for and did not secure, and you sustained severe head injuries as a result.
 Under this scenario, not only are you entitled to Georgia workers’ compensation benefits, but also you could sue the subcontractor for additional compensation.